 I mention grain reduction in some scenes, the good news is that it does not affect the entire transfer, some scenes not affected are scenes of John Wayne and Angie Dickinson talking in her room, thats just one example and there are other moments like that, Its just a pity they did not re-encode the film for blu ray and take advantage of the additional disc space and they could have then left all the film grain intact and upped the bitrate accordingly and the image would have benefited from this.

 I should add that detail can vary shot to shot, sometimes a person on one side of the frame is in focus but on the other side is a little out of focus, i believe this is intentional or is simply a limitation of the camera lenses used at the time of filming, maybe a little of both.
 There are quite a few onscreen artifacts which you can see between the 37 minute mark and the 39 minute mark, this is the barn scene i have already mentioned and there is a lot of grain reduction also evident in that scene.

-I also thought i saw some chromatic abberation in places, this resulted in some halo's being visible around objects and people, it was not something which bothered me and i could tell it was chromatic abberation because the edges had a bluish colour to them, this was not edge enhancement.
+I also thought i saw some chromatic abberation in places, this resulted in some halo's being visible around objects and people, it was not something which bothered me and i could tell it was chromatic abberation because the edges had a purple colour to them, this was not edge enhancement.
 I think that the artifacts i saw would have all but gone and detail during both night and day scenes would have been improved if Warner had delivered a nice high bitrate transfer.